aimhubio/aim/docs/source/apps/experiment_tracker/mxnet_tracker.rst

 .. code-block:: python

-    from aimstack.mxnet_tracker.loggers import LoggingHandler as AimLoggingHandler
+    from aimstack.experiment_tracker.mxnet import LoggingHandler as AimLoggingHandler

 Step 2: Pass a callback instance to `event_handlers` list upon initiating your training.